A Sticky Stringy Quandary

 b) It's relation to the Read class is problematic.

-c) It's constrained to use [Char] and forces that choice on downstream
+c) It's constrained to use [Char]

 users, who end up forced to use it in places it shouldn't be used.